ozzie-eu/www-ozzie-eu/content/post/posh-error-Invoke-Sqlcmd.md

 - Backend
 - Database
 ---
 As you might have read, I'm a fan of [getting things done](/post/preferred-language-vs-gtd).
 Having to develop a quick batch solution for some data copying between different SQL Server databases, I chose to use Powershell scripting and the Invoke-SqlCmd cmdlet.
-However I was faced with unexpected errors for something as trivial as an export/import job.
+However I faced unexpected errors for something as trivial as an export/import job.
 The first version of my script went like the example below:

 {{< gist ozzie-eu fdef9b1b3f64e428a52d5e82c645d3b6 >}}